DaveParillo/cisc192-reader/_sources/chapter2/review-3.rst

                :language: cpp
                :nocodelens:

                Below is one way to fix the program.
-We want to use doubles so that our result isn't rounded down to 0 through integer division.
+               We want to use doubles so that our result isn't truncated to 0 through integer division.
                ~~~~
                #include <iostream>
-               using namespace std;

                int main() {
                    double Cady = (3 * 5) * 6 / 100.0;
-                   cout << "Cady scored " << Cady * 100 << "% on the exam.";
+                   std::cout << "Cady scored " << Cady * 100 << "% on the exam.";
                }